- BFF Home

 - RSS Feed

-Christ's powerful rule is clearly seen in Isaiah 11:6-16; His rule is an obvious outgrowth of His personal ministry.
-Five arguments are given to show it is one unit and requires a figurative interpretation to best understand it.
+Christ’s powerful rule is clearly seen in Isaiah 11:6-16, His rule being an obvious outgrowth of His personal ministry.
+Five arguments are given to show these verses are one unit and require a figurative interpretation to understand this passage best.

-Sometimes the most simple observations can bring about the most powerful insights into the scriptures.
-The simple observation I recently found has brought about a whole new appreciation for the kind of ministry God wants to be working through our lives.
+Sometimes the most straightforward observations can bring about the most powerful insights into a scripture passage.
+One such observation brought about a whole new appreciation for the kind of ministry God wants to be working through our lives.